tothepoweroftom/juce_web_ui/README.md

-# tomduncalf_juce_web_ui
+# webui_juce_web_ui

-tomduncalf_juce_web_ui is a JUCE module providing helper classes to make it easy to integrate a web-based UI (running in a JUCE WebBrowserComponent) with a JUCE application (e.g. an audio engine).
+webui_juce_web_ui is a JUCE module providing helper classes to make it easy to integrate a web-based UI (running in a JUCE WebBrowserComponent) with a JUCE application (e.g. an audio engine).

-**Please see https://github.com/tomduncalf/WebUISynth for an example integration with a simple synth engine.**
+**Please see https://github.com/webui/WebUISynth for an example integration with a simple synth engine.**

 Ultimately the integration will be cross-platform on both desktop and mobile, but right now it has only been tested on macOS and iOS.

 ## Status

-Experimental, Work in progress - I have a [basic example](https://github.com/tomduncalf/WebUISynth) working, but need to add more features, documentation and a tutorial.
+Experimental, Work in progress - I have a [basic example](https://github.com/webui/WebUISynth) working, but need to add more features, documentation and a tutorial.
 Should not be considered stable in terms of APIs.

-See [the project board](https://github.com/tomduncalf/tomduncalf_juce_web_ui/projects/2) for a list of tasks.
+See [the project board](https://github.com/webui/webui_juce_web_ui/projects/2) for a list of tasks.

 ## Features

-- "Batteries included" defaults, using [MobX](https://mobx.js.org/) and [React](https://reactjs.org/) to make working with your audio engine as straightforward as possible – for example, Parameters are exposed in a reactive manner via React Context, making hooking up your parameters [easy](https://github.com/tomduncalf/WebUISynth/blob/main/ui/src/components/Parameters.tsx).
+- "Batteries included" defaults, using [MobX](https://mobx.js.org/) and [React](https://reactjs.org/) to make working with your audio engine as straightforward as possible – for example, Parameters are exposed in a reactive manner via React Context, making hooking up your parameters [easy](https://github.com/webui/WebUISynth/blob/main/ui/src/components/Parameters.tsx).

 - Great developer experience – integration and communication is made as straightforward as possible on both the JUCE and browser sides (see [below](#key-components)), and features web developers love such as hot reloading and developer tools are all available.
 As the UI is "just a web page", your favourite libraries can be reused for functionality and styling too.